The 8 Best Horror Movies With Witches and the Occult

-Cinematic witches exist beyond fantasy movies like Harry Potter and The Wizard of Oz.
-They're one of the best subjects for horror films, especially given the dark history of witch folklore across civilizations.
+In cinema, witches make for one of the best subjects in horror, especially given the dark history of witch folklore across civilizations.

 8. Sleepy Hollow (1999)